JMAdis/snap-project/README.md

 # snap-project

 ## Snap Game
 This Java console application simulates the classic Snap card game between two players.
-Players compete to spot matching cards and shout "SNAP!" to claim the match.
+The game is split into two halves, with player one playing the first 13 rounds and player 2 playing the other half.
+The game then tallies the amount of snaps both players have achieved and assigns a winner.

 ## Table of Contents
 <li>Game Overview</li>